Why should we choose you to photograph our wedding?

-All of the digital images I now shoot are backed up and stored in two separate locations many miles apart in case of fire/flood/theft etc, as well as backed up online.
-I still ask all of my customers to back up my wedding images as soon as they receive them, I can only guarantee to store your images for a maximum of ten years.
+All of the digital images I now shoot are backed up and stored in two separate locations in case of fire/flood/theft etc, as well as backed up online.
+I still ask all of my customers to back up my wedding images as soon as they receive them, and I can only guarantee to store your images for a maximum of five years.

 Replacement USBs can be supplied at £50 each.

 If you are booking me on six hours attendance or above, I would really appreciate refreshments on the day.
 I would not have time to eat the full cooked meal, but I would be delighted with sandwiches and soft drinks whilst you’re having your wedding breakfast.

 If booking me for the entire day, additional sandwiches or a selection from your evening buffet would be welcome.

 Is it possible to book the attendance only package for now, then add on an album at a later stage?

 Many couples take this approach, and yes you’re welcome to do this.
 There is no difference in cost if you order your album two weeks or two years after your wedding.

 Each year I attend a handful of the best wedding fairs in the Buckinghamshire area, and you can find details about these on my latest blog postings.
 I always attend in person, and bring along lots of display albums for you to peruse.

 Primarily these shows are organised to promote the wedding venue that’s holding the event, so it’s an ideal chance for you to experience the interiors and exteriors all set up for a wedding day and to meet their wedding team.
 Also in attendance is usually between 30-50 local wedding suppliers, including everything from cake makers, to florists, to vintage car companies.

 The best wedding fairs can get very busy, so it’s worth considering pre registering, and maybe arriving early too.
 You can expect a goody bag, canapés, a glass or two of fizz, and lots of ideas to go home with too!